-Our OpenHire job descriptions for set and costume designer, lighting designer and sound designer for Flaming Theatre’s Lulla.
+Our OpenHire job descriptions for Technical Stage Manager, set and costume designer, lighting designer and sound designer for Flaming Theatre’s Lulla.

 Please contact us here to apply for any of these creative roles, including your CV.